ROS Digital Certificates

 The most common is that the certificate has expired after 2 years.

-This also applies where a sub-user cert has been built from another certificate which has since expired or become inactive.
+This also applies where a sub-user cert has been built from another certificate that has since expired or become inactive.

 Finally, if the certificate has just been issued then it must first be activated by logging into ROS directly at https://www.ros.ie.